abbistani/islandora_collection_csv_import/README.md

 Where LABEL is the label of the collection object to import, PID is a valid PID for this collection object (or a namespace, in which case the PID will be assigned automatically), and PARENT is a list of pids (separated by ~) to which this collection will have an isMemberOfCollection relationship.

+The CSV can also contain a COLLECTION_POLICY COLUMN with the complete path to a valid COLLECTION_POLICY XML file for the collection object.
+If you choose not to add a COLLECTION_POLICY, you won't be able to add to the collections using the GUI (though you can add to them programmatically).

 ## Troubleshooting/Issues